Biden is heading to Europe. A king and a war are on his agenda - ExBulletin

 Countries on NATO’s eastern flank want to act quickly, seeing it as a way to deter Russian aggression.
 The United States and others advocate a more cautious approach.

 One question has already been settled, at least for now.
-Stoltenberg’s tenure was extended for one year because the members couldn’t agree on a new leader.
+Stoltenberg’s term was extended for one year because the members couldn’t agree on a new leader.

 Senator Thom Tillis, who will attend the summit, likened the alliance to a gathering of dozens of family members who bicker and clash but remain united nonetheless.